OWASP/www-chapter-morocco/tab_upcomingevents.md

 tags: morocco-tag

 ---
-## Upcoming Event 5th, April 2021 - Secure Coding for PHP
+## Upcoming Event 24th, April 2021 at 10am Morocco Time

+### PHP Secure Coding Section 2: Web Security Foundations

+### Date: Saturday 24, April 2021

+### Hand-on Session during 3 hours.
 During 3 hours this session will teach how to secure code your web application using PHP language.
-We will discuss the security features in the PHP by using some framework like YII https://www.yiiframework.com/, and how this framework meet secure coding standard for PHP.
+We will discuss the security features in the PHP by using some framework like YII, and how this framework meet secure coding standard for PHP.

-### Hand-on Session during 3 hours.

 ### Program